adzerk-oss/bootlaces/README.md

 (require '[adzerk.bootlaces :refer :all])
 ```

-Then initialize useful with the project version:
+Then initialize bootlaces with the project version:

 ```clj
 (def +version+ "0.0-2371-5")
 (bootlaces! +version+)
 ```

-Some things you can do in the terminal:
+#### Some things you can do in the terminal:

 ```bash
 # build and install project jar file